 An introduction to the life sciences.
 The course is designed to familiarize the student with some biological principles which are significant in everyday life and also to prepare him for the more specialized courses in biology.
+Fall and Biology Winter terms.
+(3-3) 4 Bio 102 GENERAL BOTANY Study of the development of the plant kingdom.
 Fall and Winter terms.

-Bio 102 GENERAL BOTANY

-Study of the development of the plant kingdom.
-Fall and Winter terms.

-Bio 103 GENERAL ZOOLOGY

-Study of the development of the animal kingdom from the protozoans through the vertebrates.
+Prereauisite: Bio 101.
+(3-3) 4 Bio 103 GENERAL ZOOLOGY Study of the development of the animal kingdom from the protozoans through the vertebrates.
 Winter term.

-Bio 121 HUMAN ANATOMY & PHYSIOLOGY

-An introduction to the structure and function of the human body.
+Prerequisite: Bio 101.
+(3-0) 3 Bio 120 ENVIRONMENTAL CONSERVATION The course will deal with natural resources in a global context.
+Attention will be given to public policies and programs which affect the long-range utilization of these resources.
+Bio 121 HUMAN ANATOMY & PHYSIOLOGY (2-3) 3 An introduction to the structure and function of the human body.
 Fall and Winter terms.

-Bio 201 SYSTEMATIC BOTANY

-A study of the classification and relationship of the major flowering plant groups; use of plant keys and related terminology.
+Bio 201 SYSTEMATIC BOTANY (3-3) 4 A study of the classification and relationship of the major flowering plant groups; use of plant keys and related terminology.
 Fall term.

-Bio 203 FIELD ZOOLOGY

-Collection, identification, and museum preparation of the vertebrate animals of the region.
+Bio 203 FIELD ZOOLOGY (4-3) 5 Collection, identification, and museum preparation of the vertebrate animals of the region.
 Summer term.

-Bio 205 ENTOMOLOGY

-A study of the general anatomy and physiology of insects, their identification and control.
+Bio 205 ENTOMOLOGY (2-3) 3 A study of the general anatomy and physiology of insects, their identification and control.
 Offered on demand.

-Bio 221 GENERAL PHYSIOLOGY

-Studies of functions of animal and plant cells, tissues, organs, and whole organisms, with emphasis on the basic processes common to all organisms.
+Bio 221 GENERAL PHYSIOLOGY (3-3) 4 Studies of functions of animal and plant cells, tissues, organs, and whole organisms, with emphasis on the basic processes common to all organisms.
 Fall term.
 Prerequisites: Bio 101 and concurrent enrollment in Chem 116 or 148.

-Bio 231 VERTEBRATE COMPARATIVE ANATOMY

-A morphological study of the evolutionary development of vertebrate animals.
+Bio 231 VERTEBRATE COMPARATIVE ANATOMY (2-6) 4 A morphological study of the evolutionary development of vertebrate animals.
 Comparative dissections of representative animals will be done.
 Offered on demand.

-Bio 232 VERTEBRATE EMBRYOLOGY

-A detailed study of reproduction and development in representative vertebrates.
+Prerequisite: Bio 103.
+Bio 232 VERTEBRATE EMBRYOLOGY (2-6) 4 A detailed study of reproduction and development in representative vertebrates.
 Winter term.

-Bio 301 PLANT MORPHOLOGY
+Prerequisite: Bio 103.
+Bio 301 PLANT MORPHOLOGY (3-3) 4

 Study of structure, reproduction, modifications, and evolutionary development of vascular plants.
 Winter term.
+Prerequisite: Bio 102.